mickaelsilva/chewBBACA_deprecated/README.md

 `-o` Folder for the analysis files

-The output consists in a set of plots per iteration and a removedGenomes.txt file where its informed of which genomes are removed per threshold when it reaches a stable point (no more genomes are removed)
+The output consists in a plot with all thresholds and a removedGenomes.txt file where its informed of which genomes are removed per threshold when it reaches a stable point (no more genomes are removed).

 Example of an output can be seen [here](http://i.imgur.com/jlTV2vg.png) .
-This examples uses an original set of 714 genomes and a scheme of 3266 loci, using a parameter `-n 12`,`-s 5` and `-t 300`.
+This example uses an original set of 714 genomes and a scheme consisting of 3266 loci, using a parameter `-n 12`,`-s 5` and `-t 300`.

 ----------
 ## 4. Defining the cgMLST schema

  **Creating a clean allelic profile for PHYLOViZ**

 Clean a raw output file from an allele calling to a phyloviz readable file.
-Use the Alleles.txt output file.

 Basic usage: